pods-framework/pods/readme.txt

 Pods really wouldn't be where it is without all the contributions from our [donors](https://friends.pods.io) and [code/support contributors](https://github.com/pods-framework/pods/graphs/contributors).

 == Changelog ==

+= 2.9.17 - June 22nd, 2023 =

+* Performance: Allow disabling showing fields in the Media Library modals for sites that experience heavy performance issues from large media grids in the admin area.
+This new option is available in Pods Admin > Settings > Performance. (@sc0ttkclark)
+* Tweak: Optimize single item lookups in the PodsAPI for post type configurations. (@sc0ttkclark)
+* Fixed: Normalize the calls to the list of pod types that were coming from multiple places so they come from `PodsAPI::get_pod_types()`. (@sc0ttkclark)
+* Fixed: Resolve issues where pod may not specifically be saved as extended but should be treated as extended for custom pod type objects. (@sc0ttkclark)
+* Fixed: Don't save the newer options for `PodsAPI::save_pod()` as actual pod config options. (@sc0ttkclark)
+* Fixed: Ignore more internal post types / taxonomies from plugins like Elementor and WooCommerce to prevent conflicts. (@sc0ttkclark)
+* Fixed: Resolve potential PHP errors when Wisdom options aren't an array as expected. (@sc0ttkclark)

 = 2.9.16 - June 10th, 2023 =